 ViA works on an independent basis.
-The ViA office is located in the community, in the historic Windsor House across the street from the post office.
-The ViA office is adjacent to Stoughton House, where Meals on Wheels meals are bagged and delivered by ViA volunteers.
+The ViA office is located in the community, in the Windsor Connection Resource Center near the Windsor Amtrak Station and Welcome Center.
+The ViA office is right down the road from the Stoughton House, where Meals on Wheels meals are bagged and delivered by ViA volunteers.

 Amanda Jordan Smith, ViA Coordinator

-Amanda grew up in Brownsville, VT, graduated from Windsor High School in 2008, and later completed her B.A. in Environmental Studies from Wellesley College.
+Amanda grew up in Brownsville, Vermont, graduated from Windsor High School in 2008, and later completed her BA in Environmental Studies from Wellesley College.
 Amanda is an experienced project manager and community organizer committed to: justice, equity, diversity, inclusion, and sustainability.